 Now we'll setup the TouchOSC Bridge utility application to relay MIDI messages from and to TouchOSC.
 Please note that any kind of firewall or security software running on your computer can be an absolute show-stopper when it comes to network communication, so if you have no success with the following steps, please try to disable those kind of applications temporarily and try again.

-The application tries to stay as low profile as possible so the only visual feedback it provides is to add an icon to the Menu-bar (OS X) or Task Tray (Windows) respectively:
+The application tries to stay out of your way as much as possible, so the only visual feedback it provides is to add an icon to the Menu-bar (OS X) or Task Tray (Windows) respectively:

-PLEASE DO NOTE that to do its job of relaying messages from and to TouchOSC on your mobile device, TouchOSC Bridge HAS TO BE RUNNING!
+PLEASE DO NOTE that to do its job of relaying messages to and from TouchOSC on your mobile device, TouchOSC Bridge HAS TO BE RUNNING!
 When launched the application creates two virtual MIDI ports on your system named TouchOSC Bridge, one for receiving MIDI messages sent from, and one for sending messages to, the TouchOSC app.

 Using these ports any MIDI-capable application should be able to send and receive MIDI messages to and from the TouchOSC app.
 To learn how to configure TouchOSC to send and to react to MIDI messages in detail, please see the chapter on Editing Layouts.